HOME • SEARCH • EMAIL • ABOUT

 Antimalarial :

-Phytochemical analysis isolated two novel tetrahydro-B-carboline monoterpene alkaloid glucosides: naucleaorine and epimethoxynaucleaorine, together with five other known compounds.
-Some compounds showed moderate in vitro activities against Plasmodium falcifarum.
+Phytochemical analysis isolated two novel tetrahydro-B-carboline monoterpene alkaloid glucosides: naucleaorine and epimethoxynaucleaorine, together with six other known compounds.
+Compounds 1, 2, 6, and 8 showed moderate in vitro activities against Plasmodium falcifarum. (see constituents above) (1)

 Phytochemicals: